-Catherine Campbell is a Health and Societies major concentrating in the history of medicine, with a minor in Urban Studies.
-She is especially interested in the history of the work of women caregivers, both formally and informally, as well as theology and religion, pastoral care, and social action.
-Her homes on campus are at Kings Court English, where she is an RA; among the stacks at Van Pelt; or in one of Penn’s dance studios, dancing, creating choreography, or directing new productions for Penn Ballet.
-She is currently working on a senior thesis in Health and Societies, for the support of which she is also a recipient of a research grant from the College Alumni Society.
+Catherine Campbell is a Health and Societies major concentrating in the history of medicine, with minors in Urban Studies and English.
+She is especially interested in the history of care work, both formally and informally, as well as in religion and theology, pastoral care, and social action.
+Her homes on campus are at Kings Court English College House, where she is an RA for first-year students; among the stacks at Van Pelt; or in performing arts spaces, dancing, creating choreography, and singing with Penn Ballet and the Collegium Musicum choir.
+Her project for the Ties that Bind Conference is her honors thesis in Health and Societies, for the support of which she is also a recipient of a research grant from the College Alumni Society.

 Wolf Humanities Center Undergraduate Fellow